opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 ### Stability across varying score distributions

 Traditional normalization techniques like min-max adjust scores from different query methods so that they fit within a standardized scale.
 However, when merging results from different query methods, variations in score distributions can lead to unbalanced rankings.
-One method’s scoring pattern may dominate, reducing search quality.
+One method's scoring pattern may dominate, reducing search quality.
 L2 normalization scales scores proportionally but remains influenced by score distributions within individual queries.
 RRF avoids these issues by focusing exclusively on rank positions, ensuring consistent treatment of results across disparate data sources.

 ### Resistance to outliers

 Min-max and L2 normalization are sensitive to outliers, meaning extreme scores can disproportionately impact final rankings.
-Since RRF aggregates rankings rather than scores, it prevents anomalous values from distorting relevance.
+Because RRF aggregates rankings rather than scores, it prevents anomalous values from distorting relevance.

 ### Consistency in relevance ranking

-L2 normalization aligns scores to a common scale but lacks a mechanism to prioritize documents that appear across multiple queries.
+L2 normalization aligns scores to a common scale but lacks a mechanism for prioritizing documents that appear across multiple queries.
 RRF excels at this by favoring items that rank highly across diverse query methods, ensuring more reliable relevance ranking.

 ## Practical applications of RRF